 SFEGs experience on other projects has been that the best approach to restoration projects is to first engage and get to know landowners.
-For this project we have the support of the current property owner, Island County, as well as the support of private landowners along these two streams.
+For this project we have the support of the current property owner, Island County, the landowner of culvert RFEG053, as well as the support of private landowners along these two streams to do planting restoration.
 To date, SFEG has successfully completed over 67 salmon passage barrier removal projects.